 Neutron scattering instruments

-To name just some of the principal experiments, magnetic structures can be determined from powder samples on ECHIDNA and WOMBAT, from single-crystal samples on KOALA, KOWARI and WOMBAT, and from epitaxial samples on TAIPAN, magnetic excitations can be traced in single-crystal samples on TAIPAN or in powder samples on PELICAN, flux-line lattices and magnetic correlation lengths can be studied on QUOKKA, and magnetic depth profiles in thin-film structures determined by reflectometry on PLATYPUS.
+To name just some of the principal experiments, magnetic structures can be determined from powder samples on ECHIDNA and WOMBAT, from single-crystal samples on KOALA, KOWARI and WOMBAT, and from epitaxial samples on TAIPAN, magnetic excitations can be traced in single-crystal samples on TAIPAN and SIKA or in powder samples on PELICAN, flux-line lattices and magnetic correlation lengths can be studied on QUOKKA and BILBY, and magnetic depth profiles in thin-film structures determined by reflectometry on PLATYPUS and SPATZ.

 Magnetism in the increasingly more complex materials of interest imposes severe demands on the neutron experiment.
 It is rare that magnetism can be observed or characterised correctly under ambient conditions.
 Molecular compounds that order magnetically in three dimensions, often only do so at very low temperatures.
 The suite of available cryostats is growing with the possibility to provide temperatures routinely down to 0.25 K on most instruments.